cognitedata/reveal/documentation/versioned_docs/version-4.x/api/interfaces/cognite_reveal.CameraManager.md

 Interface for manager responsible for all manipulations to the camera, including animations and modification of state.
-Implementations are responsible for providing a `THREE.PerspectiveCamera` instance to [Cognite3DViewer](../classes/cognite_reveal.Cognite3DViewer.md).
+Implementations are responsible for providing a `THREE.PerspectiveCamera` instance to the viewer.
 Implementations must trigger the `cameraChange`-event when camera is changed.
 The default implementation is [DefaultCameraManager](../classes/cognite_reveal.DefaultCameraManager.md).